 If you’re serious about revenue impact, you need more than opens and CTRs.

-By combining Salesforce Data Cloud with Marketing Cloud, you gain a full-picture view of how your campaigns influence customer behavior—and, more importantly, business results.
+By combining Salesforce Data 360 with Agentforce Marketing, you gain a full-picture view of how your campaigns influence customer behavior—and, more importantly, business results.

 You’ll be able to: